 In the last year or so, a number of exciting new products have been developed in the area of videoconferencing robotics.
 These are videoconferencing systems that can be controlled by a far end device.
 Within the standards based framework, there is currently only limited support for far end controls, which is more applicable to cameras (FECC) and is handled using simple start stop commands.
-This type of control is susceptible to overshoot or overcorrect the moves because of delayed responses from the far end system and loss of control due to packet loss.
-The standard also does not support absolute coordinates, precise positioning and incremental (stepping) adjustment that would be required to successfully control a motorized videoconferencing system.
-The inaccuracy and limited capabilities of standards such as H.281/H.224 makes it unsuitable for precision next generation robotic devices.
+This type of control is susceptible to movement overshoot or overcorrection due to delayed responses from the far end system and loss of control due to packet loss.
+The inaccuracy and limited capabilities of standards such as H.281/H.224 makes them unsuitable for precision next generation robotic devices.

 A control mechanism for motorized or robot control needs to be precise (support small incremental and precision absolute positioning), flexible enough to support a broad range of both imprecise and precise control mechanisms, and scalable to support further developments in the videoconferencing robotic field.